lecramyajiv/fonts-tamil-bharathi/README.md

 # fonts-tamil-bharathi

+Bharathi Pusthakaalayam in collaboration with Chalkpiece Foundation released the Bharathi Azhagu Tamil Unicode fonts containing 808 fonts and
+2102 typefaces in 2019.

-Selected Bharathi tamil Fonts for slackware linux
+This is my Selection of Bharathi tamil Fonts for slackware linux

-doc folder contains 25 fonts and 76 fontfaces handwriiten folder contains 7 fonts and 16 fontfaces condensed folder contains 7 fonts and 24 fontfaces reading folder contains 38 fonts and 110 fontfaces
+doc folder contains 25 fonts and 76 fontfaces handwriiten folder contains 7 fonts and 16 fontfaces condensed folder contains 7 fonts and 24 fontfaces reading folder contains 38 fonts and 110 fontfaces totalling 77 fonts and  226 fontfaces

 The fonts in doc folder is for writing documents and looks good especially typeset using lualatex.